Traditional Japanese Tattoos

 1. Please check up portfolio ones more, just to be sure that George’s style of work is compatible to your tattoo idea, he wouldn’t be able to help if it’s not.

 2. Collect reference pictures to clearly illustrate your tattoo idea in the best way.
 Please note: George works by custom only.
 Photos of someone else’s tattoos can only be used as an example of desired tattoo style.
 Absolutely NO copying of other peoples tattoos or parts of that tattoos!
-More tips about custom tattooing can be found here.

 3. George only takes consultation bookings via e-mail, please send detailed conceptual description of your tattoo idea, including approximate expecting size, body part, left or right side etc. Please attach all images you have collected.
 The more useful information you can provide, the quicker your actual consultation can be scheduled.